-

 2

-What sight does the achingly average Virgil bear witness that takes this story well outside the domain of realism?
+What sight does Virgil bear witness to that takes this story well outside the domain of realism?

-Actually, this could be answered by a number of things, but anyone who has read the book will know instantly which scene is being referenced here.
 Elements of realism do permeate the story: it is easy enough to recognize that we all live somewhere in the spectrum of the universe in which the tale unfolds.
 What there is no denying or getting around, however, is that there is one particular aspect of the story above all else that steps outside the boundaries of most people’s experience.
 And it is quite fitting that the model of the “norm” in the story is there to witness it.
-John and his motorcycle are present which means there is a pretty good chance weird stuff will take place, but neither Virgil nor his companion Wayne nor anyone else could be prepared for what takes place in the woods under the dark cover of night.
+John and his motorcycle are present which means there is a good chance that strange occurrences will take place, but neither Virgil nor his companion Wayne nor anyone else could be prepared for what takes place in the woods under the dark cover of night.

 -